lauralwd/Azolla_genus_metagenome/README.md

 ## Biological context
 Floating ferns of the genus _Azolla_ are known for their productive symbiosis with cyanobacterium _Nostoc azollae_.
 Residing inside specialised _Azolla sp._ leaf pockets, _N. azollae_ fixes N<sub>2</sub> using energy of its own photosynthesis thereby providing the host fern with sufficient nitrogen to maintain optimum growth rates in absence of any nitrogen fertilisation.
-The symbiosis is unique to the _Azolla_ genus dating back to 90M years (Metzgar); the only other genus within this family of ferns lacks the symbiosis.
+The symbiosis is unique to the _Azolla_ genus dating back to 90M years [(Metzgar,2007)](http://doi.org/doi.org/10.1086/519007); the only other genus within this family of ferns lacks the symbiosis.
 The symbiotic cyanobacteria are systematically transfered through generations of ferns via their megaspores and have eroded genomes; Ran et al. (2010) therefore argued that the boundary between symbiotic partner and plant organelle is thin or even absent in the case of Azolla.
 Co-speciation patterns of the fern (chloroplast) and _N. azollae_ support the close association between the symbiotic partners (Li et al 2018).
-While early research indicated that _Azolla sp._ has only one symbiont, electron microscopy (Carrapico 1990) revealed bacterial cells accompany the cyanobacteria both in the hosts leaf pockets and megaspores.
+While early research indicated that _Azolla sp._ has only one symbiont, electron microscopy [(Carrapico 1990)](http://doi.org/10.1007/BF02187448) revealed bacterial cells accompany the cyanobacteria both in the hosts leaf pockets and megaspores.
-My own study (Dijkhuizen 2018) describes one of several bacterial genomes which were found as an efficient by-product of the _Azolla_ genome project and confirmed in plants taken from the environment.
+My own study [(Dijkhuizen 2018)](https://doi.org/10.1111/nph.14843) describes one of several bacterial genomes which were found as an efficient by-product of the _Azolla_ genome project and confirmed in plants taken from the environment.
 The paper shows that similar bactera are likely present in other _Azolla_ species as well albeit in lower relative abundances than the cyanobacteria.
 Given
 (1) the transfer mechanism of (cyano)bacteria over _Azolla_ generations,